-An APT attacked two different vaccine manufacturers this year, using shape-shifting malware that initially appears to be a ransomware attack but later turns out to be much more sophisticated.
+An APT attacked two different vaccine manufacturers in past years, using shape-shifting malware that initially appears to be a ransomware attack but later turns out to be much more sophisticated.

 The shape-shifting virus

 Cybersecurity analysts sound the alarm: this malware is adaptable and resistant.
 And in its original form it had also been identified in Italy.

 The software would also have the functionality of a Trojan, which means that once installed on a computer network it searches for stored passwords, deploys a keylogger to record typed passwords, initiates data exfiltration, and establishes a backdoor for attackers to re-enter affected systems over and over again.

 Dubbed Tardigrade by the Bioeconomy Information Sharing and Analysis Center (BIO-ISAC), the attacks were inherent in using malware that could adapt to its environment, hide and even operate autonomously when cut off from its command and control server (C2).